Terms of Service

 The All Kinds of Minds Practice makes no guarantees, expressed or implied, regarding the resolution of consent disputes between legal guardians.
 By engaging with the services of the All Kinds of Minds Practice, clients acknowledge and agree to these terms and conditions.
 The practice shall not be held liable for any inconvenience or consequences arising from the inability to proceed with an assessment due to unresolved consent issues.
 Clients are advised to consult with their legal professionals to resolve disputes and understand their rights and responsibilities.

-Please be aware that the €200 fee for the Consultation Appointment is non-refundable, even if the results indicate that a more in-depth assessment is not indicated.
-This fee covers the cost of the professional time and services provided during the consultation.
+Please be aware that the €200 fee for the Parent Consultation Appointment and the subsequent the €200 fee for Teacher-Rated Assessments are both non-refundable, even if the results indicate that a more in-depth assessment is not indicated.
+This fee covers the cost of the professional time and services provided during the consultation, as well as gathering, scoring, and interpreting all assessment information.

 If it is determined, following the Consultation Appointment, that a specific assessment is required, subsequent assessment appointments will be prioritised and scheduled at the earliest possible opportunity.

-Reasons for the Policy
+Rationale for the Policy

 • All information provided on this website is for general informational purposes only and should not be considered a substitute for professional psychological advice.
 The content, including text, graphics, images, links, and other material, is not intended to diagnose, treat, or provide psychological recommendations for any individual.